-Department Chairs will review and consider for course credit a Portfolio that describes and authenticates a student's life experience with the following provisions:
+Department Chairs will review and consider for course credit a Portfolio that describes and authenticates a student's prior learning with the following provisions:

-- 1. A Term One student may provide to the Department Chair a Portfolio which describes and authenticates the student's life experience to the Department Chair of the program for any course for which student requests credit.
+- 1. A Term One student may provide to the Department Chair a Portfolio which describes and authenticates the student's prior learning to the Department Chair of the program for any course for which the student requests credit.
 The student's Portfolio may be submitted prior to the start of a given term, but no later than the end of the first week of classes, provided that the student has not attended more than one class session. - 2.
 A student in Term Two and beyond must submit the Portfolio for review prior to the start of the term in which the student is registered for a given course.
 Portfolios for all humanities and social science courses must be submitted no later than week 9 of the preceding term. - 3.
-A Portfolio may include: the student's resume; job descriptions of previous employment; summaries of non- matriculated courses, workshops, or trainings; certificates of course completion or licensure; military experience; letters of reference; examples of completed projects; papers written; or other documents indicating life experience for a specific course. - 4.
+A Portfolio may include: the student's resume; job descriptions of previous employment; summaries of non-matriculated courses, workshops, or trainings; certificates of course completion or licensure; military experience; letters of reference; examples of completed projects; papers written; or other documents indicating prior learning for a specific course. - 4.
 Portfolio Review credit may only be considered for courses within the student's degree program curriculum, including any technical and required liberal arts electives.
-Liberal arts courses within the Foreign Language or Arts core areas are ineligible for the Portfolio Review assessment process unless they are required courses in the program of study. - 5.
-Portfolio Review credit may not be requested for any course a student has previously attempted at NEIT. - 6.
-The Department Chair of the course for which a student requests credit will review the Portfolio and make an assessment of life experience equivalency to course credit. - 7.
-Portfolio Review credit may not be used to satisfy the university's residency requirement. - 8.
-A maximum of 30 credits may be accepted through a combination of Portfolio Review and Challenge Exams for students in both the associate and bachelor's degree programs. - 9.
-A maximum of one course will be accepted as either Challenge Exam or Portfolio Review credit for students in the master's degree programs. - 10.
-A student who receives Portfolio Review credit for MA 105 Basic College Math with Lab or MA 110 Introduction to College Math are required to replace those credits with another liberal arts course(s) in the math/science or communications core areas, as appropriate.
+Liberal arts courses within the Foreign Language or Arts core areas are ineligible for the Portfolio Review assessment process unless they are required courses in the program of study.